renatoathaydes/wasmin/README.md

 Simple: Wasmin uses a [linear type](https://wiki.c2.com/?LinearTypes) system for everything except WASM primitives (number types).

-Another small restriction is that no global state may be mutable, which is why only `let` can declare globals, but not `mut`.

 The fact that a linear type system is used, which means that there must only be a single reference to a value at any given time, allows Wasmin to know that once a variable goes out of scope locally, its value can be immediately de-allocated, together with everything it itself refers to (as everything else is also subject to this rule).

-Wasmin only needs to insert some instructions at compile time to make sure that this happens, without having to include a runtime to do anything more complicated, like a garbage collector or even a reference-count manager.
+Wasmin only needs to insert some instructions at compile time to make sure that this happens, without having to include a runtime to do anything more complicated like a garbage collector or even a reference-count manager.

 The observation that linear types allow a programming language to completely avoid garbage collection and manual memory management is based on a short paper by [Henry G. Baker](http://home.pipeline.com/~hbaker1/ForthStack.html).